-This is the 3rd and final post in a series on List Building.
+This is the 3rd and final column in a series on List Building.

 Create the Content

-After you’ve done your due diligence and thought about who you want to attract to your website, what they need to know, what problems they have and how you can solve them.
-Create the initial content for your blog, guest post, or another platform.
-Make sure it’s super targeted toward your audience, gives them the information they want to know about, and is only valuable to your audience.
+?
+Then you can create the initial content for your blog, guest post, or another platform.
+Assemble it so it’s super targeted toward your audience, gives them the information they want to know about, and that it is valuable to them.

 Develop a Complementary Lead Magnet